 - Improves product reliability and increases product quality.

 While there are numerous benefits of GUI testing, the tests still require acknowledgement.
-There are a few drawbacks.
+In addition, there are a few drawbacks.
 Here are, therefore, the drawbacks/disadvantages.

 - More memory resources are needed, which can slow the system.

 - The testing method takes time and may involve additional GUI software.

 - Given the frequent change in the implementation interface, the team could need to refactor a test script to enhance its precision.